Marcus L. Harvey

 Assistant Professor

 A specialist in African indigenous and diaspora religions, Marcus Harvey joined the religious studies faculty in fall 2023.
-Informed by fieldwork conducted in Ghana, specifically Accra, Kumasi, Larteh, Kwahu, Ananse Village, Koforidua, Asikuma, Mampong, and Cape Coast, as well as the Nigerian cities of Lagos, Ilé-Ifẹ̀, and Modakeke, Dr. Harvey’s research explores sacred matrices of knowledge production among the Akan of southern Ghana and the Yorùbá of southwestern Nigeria.
+Informed by fieldwork conducted in Ghana, specifically Accra, Kumasi, Larteh, Kwahu, Ananse Village, Koforidua, Asikuma, Mampong, and Cape Coast, as well as the Nigerian cities of Lagos, Ilé-Ifẹ̀, and Modakeke, Harvey’s research explores sacred matrices of knowledge production among the Akan of southern Ghana and the Yorùbá of southwestern Nigeria.
 Some of his scholarship has appeared in The Journal of Africana Religions, Estudos de Religião, Religions, and The Palgrave Handbook of African Traditional Religion.
-His current book project, titled “Life is War”: African Epistemology and Black Religious Hermeneutics, places Akan and Yorùbá theories of knowledge in conversation with black religion and literature in the United States as a means of challenging the assumption that black religious experience is most legible within liberationist interpretive frameworks undergirded by biblical imaginaries.
+His current book project, titled “Life Is War”: African Epistemology and Black Religious Phenomenology, places Akan and Yorùbá theories of knowledge in conversation with black religion and literature in the United States as a means of challenging the assumption that black religious experience is most legible within liberationist interpretive frameworks undergirded by biblical imaginaries.

 Education